-This spring, The College of New Rochelle will offer its renowned School of New Resources Bachelor's Degree Program and Pre College Academic Program (PCAP), a High School Equivalency exam and college preparation course for adult learners (21 and over), at the Schoolhouse Terrace Development in downtown Yonkers.
+This spring, The College of New Rochelle will offer its renowned School of New Resources Bachelor's Degree Program at the Schoolhouse Terrace Development in downtown Yonkers.
 The Schoolhouse Terrace development is a collaborative effort between The Community Builders, Inc., the City of Yonkers Municipal Housing Authority, and U.S. Department of Housing and Urban Development.

 Our newest location provides you with accelerated degree programs right in your own neighborhood!
 With the majority of classes offered close to home, you can prepare for the TASC exam (formerly GED) or earn your bachelor's degree while maintaining a healthy work, life, and school balance.
 Your final Capstone course will be offered at the beautiful main campus of the college and you will have access to all of CNR's extensive resources.
 In addition you will be able to network with prominent faculty and alumni who will help you get ahead—all for an incredibly affordable price.